Congestive heart failure (CHF) requires a lot of daily management. As a result, it affects not only the patient, but also family and friends.

 Return to top

-- Applying personal values.
-For each option, rate how important each benefit is: five stars for extremely important versus one star if it doesn’t matter much.
-Use this system for rating the disadvantages.
-Looking at the number of stars for each option is very helpful in making a decision.
+For each treatment option, rate how important each benefit is: five stars for extremely important versus one star if it doesn’t matter much.
+Use this system for rating the disadvantages, too.
+Looking at the number of stars for each option is very helpful while making a decision.

 Return to top